 “…one of those films that you can’t help but remember by the time the festival ends and you’re thinking about your own personal best of the fest flicks.”
 TheIndependentCritic.com

-Online Q&A via Zoom with film subject Karen Topakian and director Dan Goldes on Saturday, April 11, 2020, at 12 noon PDT.
+Watch the recorded Zoom Q&A with film subject Karen Topakian and director Dan Goldes, recorded on April 11, 2020.

 You are welcome to watch this film for free.
 If you’d like to make a donation of any amount to support this distribution, please click here to connect with our fiscal sponsor, the Center for Independent Documentary.
 We are pulling no profit from the film.